kubernetes-sigs/external-dns/README.md

 ## Getting started

-ExternalDNS' current release is `v0.2`.
-This version allows you to keep a managed zone in Google's [CloudDNS](https://cloud.google.com/dns/docs/) or [AWS' Route 53](https://aws.amazon.com/route53/) synchronized with Ingresses and Services of `type=LoadBalancer` in your cluster.
+ExternalDNS' current release is `v0.3`.
+This version allows you to keep selected zones (via `--domain`) in Google's [CloudDNS](https://cloud.google.com/dns/docs/) or [AWS' Route 53](https://aws.amazon.com/route53/) synchronized with Ingresses and Services of `type=LoadBalancer` in your cluster.

-In this release, ExternalDNS is limited to—and takes full ownership of—a single managed zone.
-In other words, if you have any existing records in that zone, they will be removed.
-We encourage you to try out ExternalDNS in its own zone first to see if that model works for you.
-However, ExternalDNS runs in dryRun mode by default, and won't make any changes to your infrastructure.
-So as long as you don't change that flag, you're safe.
+From this release, ExternalDNS can become aware of the records it is managing (enabled via `--registry=txt`), therefore ExternalDNS can safely manage non-empty hosted zones.
+We strongly encourage you to use `v0.3` with `--registry=txt` enabled and `--txt-owner-id` set to a unique value that doesn't change for the lifetime of your cluster.
+You might also want to run ExternalDNS in a dry run mode (`--dry-run` flag) to see the changes to be submitted to your DNS Provider API.

 ### Technical Requirements

 Make sure you have the following prerequisites:
 * A local Go 1.7+ development environment.
-* Access to a Google project with the DNS API enabled.
+* Access to a Google/AWS account with the DNS API enabled.
 * Access to a Kubernetes cluster that supports exposing Services, e.g. GKE.
-* A properly set up, **unused**, and **empty** hosted zone in Google CloudDNS.

 ### Setup Steps